nmnhut-it/template/prompt-template.md

 1. Complete implementation of the game according to the design specifications
 2. Well-structured JavaScript code files with appropriate documentation
 3. Comprehensive test coverage with detailed test cases.
 4. Run the tests, analyze console log, detect bugs and try your best to fix the bugs.
-5. Provide instruction on how to run the game.